Login Register Help

 Home Club Programme Sailing Training Racing Yachts FAQ Summer Blog Photos

 Cambridge University Yacht Club confirms its commitment to a policy of equal opportunities.
-This policy is supplemental to the Club's Regulations.

 A. General Principles

-In line with University policy, CUYC aims to create the conditions whereby members are treated on the basis of their relative merits, abilities and potential, regardless of their gender, colour, ethnic or national origin, disability, religious or political beliefs, socio-economic background, sexual orientation, or other irrelevant distinction.
+In line with University policy CUYC aims to create the conditions whereby members are treated on the basis of their relative merits, abilities and potential, regardless of their gender, colour, ethnic or national origin, disability, religious or political beliefs, socio-economic background, sexual orientation, or other irrelevant distinction.

 CUYC believes that a standing equal opportunities policy is in the best interests of the Club and its members.